-Generally, we used the word “metal” for the materials that conduct electricity; both alkali metals and alkaline earth metals are good electrical and heat conductors.
+Both alkali metals and alkaline earth metals are good electrical and heat conductors.
 The elements in these two groups are the most reactive metals in the periodic table.
-Their melting points are relatively low compared to that of other metals.
+Their melting points are relatively lower than other metals.
 Alkali metals and alkaline earth metals have many similar properties, but this article discusses mainly their differences.

 What are Alkali Metals?